vivecuervo7/fastendpoints-mediatr-examples/presentation/pages/02-architectural-problems.md

 Allowing the domain logic to bleed into our application layer undermines the value of encapsulating all that business logic into a single area of the codebase.

-It becomes hard to find those business rules as they're scattered amongst handlers and entities, and working with our system can quickly become inconsistent and error-prone.
+It becomes hard to find those business rules as they're scattered amongst handlers and entities.

+Working with our system can quickly become inconsistent and error-prone.

 In most projects, I've seen this increasingly normalised combination of the domain and application layers to result in _explicitly_ moving the entire application layer into the domain.
  -->